A short biographical note

 I work as a freelance writer, website designer, communications consultant, and project manager specializing in using digital tools and technology to inspire change.

 I have worked with a diverse range of people and organizations in the arts (writing and publishing specifically), public healthcare, and the hospitality industry, among others.

 I have also produced several independent creative projects that are inspired by the collision and integration of books, writing, various digital and analogue media, community building, and collaboration.

 Awards for my work

 In 2011 I was awarded Marketer of the Year for Literature in Vancouver by Pandora’s Collective.

 In 2015 I won the Surrey Board of Trade Special Achievement Award in recognition of my work as a writer and my contributions to the writing community.

 My teams at the Storm Crow Alliance won numerous awards including annual people’s choice awards in publications like The Georgia Straight and Vancouver’s Westender.

-Current active creative projects include:
+Community-based creative projects